pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

   <figcaption class="small">The <a href="http://cds.cern.ch/record/1436153"><abbr>ALICE</abbr> detector</a>, part of the Large Hadron Collider at CERN.
 Detectors along the LHC produce <em>a lot</em> of data for research, about <span class="oldstyle">300</span> gigabytes per second.<sup id="fnref:lhc_computing_grid"><a href="#fn:lhc_computing_grid" class="footnote">1</a></sup> Image copyright <span class="oldstyle">2012--2015 ©</span> CERN. <a href="http://copyright.cern.ch">Used by permission</a>.</figcaption>
 </figure>

 So why does knowledge need to be opened up?
 What would be the benefit of making light and understanding more accessible to everyone?
+We need a greater ability to understand each other, especially over great distances.
+We need to take advantage of technology that can make it easier for us to understand and explain difficult concepts and relationships.
+We need to lower barriers to the sharing of knowledge so that light and understanding is more accessible to more people.
+What will be the effects of this?
+I don't know, but I know it will be good.
+More people will see eye to eye and understand each other.
+More people will be able to be helped.
+Our understanding, individually and collectively, of the world around us, its past and future, will improve much faster than otherwise.
+This is more than an improvement of research communications here---we're talking about a whole new way to share knowledge!

-And this is more than an improvement of research communications here---we're talking about a whole new way to share knowledge!
-If we're serious about sharing knowledge, we need to be willing to expose our minds to the world.
+And if we're serious about sharing knowledge, we need to be willing to expose our minds to the world.
 {: .conclusion }

 ## End Notes